cs3157/recitations/recitation-9.md

 x = 6; //y is now 6
 y = 7; //x is now 7
 ```
-`y` isn't really its own variable; it's just a synonym for `x`.
-So if we tried to change `y`, we'd just be changing `x`.

 The reference construct allows us to pass an argument by reference, without the need for all that pointer business we've seen before.
-For example, this function will increment the integer passed as an argument:
+For example, this function will increment the integer passed as an argument, since the variable it's working with isn't a temporary copy of the argument--it's an alias for the argument itself!

 ```cpp